xiaosen2000/example_solver/README.md

 COMPOSABLE_ENDPOINT="" # ws IP address Given by Composable SOLVER_PRIVATE_KEY="" # ETH private_key
 ```
-## Step 2: Provide Gas on Chains
+## Step 2: Provide Gas on Ethereum chain to Auctioner
-The solver must provide some gas on the chains they want to operate.
+The solver must provide some gas on ethereum chain to operate.
 This gas is needed for the auctioner to perform operations such as declaring the auction winner and updating the highest bid, all on-chain.
-Note that gas is only required on the destination chain where the user intends to receive the token_out of their intent.
+Note that gas is only required on the destination chain where the user intents to receive the token_out of their intent.
-- On Ethereum, $100 is sufficient to solve about 10-15 intents.
-- On Solana, with 1$ is enough to make more than 100 even 1000 intetns
+- On Ethereum, Auctioner charge 6$ with gas price 10Gwei per intent solved.
+Solver already have in count this by charging to user a flat fee of 10$, this can be mofified on `FLAT_FEES` on `routers/mod.rs`, you can even be more accurate getting the gas price on that moment.

 ## Step 3: Check Remaining Gas in the Auctioner
 You can check how much gas is remaining in the auctioner by making this HTTP request: